 Professors Coppenger, Giebel, Henderson, Kolb, Rosenthal; Associate Professors Curtiss, Pierce, Su, Westley; Assistant Professor Dippel; Adjunct/Staff Hart, McCoy, Van Scoy

 Alpha Psi Omega: a national drama honorary society, see Honors .

 Normally, students electing drama as a major will enroll as such in the first year.
 A personal interview with a member of the drama faculty is recommended at the time of application.
 Demonstration of proficiency in theater skills is required for satisfactory completion of all drama majors.
 All students (both minors and majors) must work in a technical capacity a specified number of hours each semester.
 An additional fee for materials may be required for selected programs.

 Students may elect to pursue the BA or BFA program.
-Continuation in the BFA program is dependent on faculty approval.
+Admission into the BFA program is dependent on faculty approval.
 BFA candidates must spend the last six semesters of full-time study in residence at Hofstra.